 - Stye or hordeolum: A stye is a bump caused by an infection of the oil glands or sweat glands present at the rim of an eyelid.
 Stye could have a yellow discharge (5), which might lead to the stickiness of the eyes.

-- Nasal anomalies: Congenital problems of the nasal passages, such as nasal polyps and nasal deformity, might also cause excess tears (7).
+- Nasal anomalies: Congenital problemsiXStructural or functional abnormalities present since birth, occurring during pregnancy. of the nasal passages, such as nasal polypsiXSmall, benign growths in the nose or sinuses resulting from chronic inflammation or allergies. and nasal deformityiXAbnormal shape or structure of the nose, typically caused due to an injury, genetics, or medical conditions. , might also cause excess tears (7).
 It might lead to stickiness in the eyes.
 The presence of a foreign body in the nasal passage might also make the eyes more watery and sticky.

 - Upper respiratory tract infections: Common cough and cold or any other infections of the upper respiratory tract in babies might cause watery eyes (8), which may lead to sticky eyes.